harrykimpel/snyk-webhook-subscription/README.md

 ## 2. Create an Azure Function App in order to receive the webhook from Snyk

-I provided this [sample Azure Function](azure-function-azure-boards.cs) code written in C# in order to process the payload from Snyk and send it to an Azure DevOps Board.
+I provided two sample Azure Functions for [Azure DevOps Boards](azure-function-azure-boards.cs) and [Microsoft Teams](azure-function-microsoft-teams.cs) code written in C# in order to process the payload from Snyk and send it to an Azure DevOps Board.

 This Azure Function requires the following environment variables to be set-up in order for work items to be created in Azure DevOps Boards: